Contents:

 Many other shapes of tile in this style are possible, and it is not obvious why the factory chose these twelve in particular.
 An expansion kit containing other shapes of tile would make perfect sense from a puzzle-solving point of view.

 There is a definite correspondence between polyhexes and IQH's tiles, and this can be extended to the many additional tiles of the same style.
-However, it is not a one-to-one correspondence, and the discussion below examines that.
+However, it is not a one-to-one correspondence, and the remaining discussion examines that.

 We use different notations for the factory tiles (as above) and the tiles invented for this report, which will begin appearing in §2:

-§2.
+§2: Orientations.
 All the factory tiles except D have twelve orientations; tile D, with an axis of symmetry, has only six.
-Inversion occurs when the tile is physically picked up and flipped over.
-To give an exmple, figure 2a shows all twelve orientations of tile B:

-| figure 2a tile B | rotations | |||||
+rotations | |||||

 |---|---|---|---|---|---|---|